evanjflack/evanjflack.github.io/index.md

 ### Contact me

-Feel free to send me an email to evanjflack at gmail dot com.
+Feel free to send me an email: evanjflack at gmail dot com